rawandahmad698/PyChatGPT/README.md

 # PyChatGPT
+*If you want me to maintain this repo, please star ⭐️*

 I have been looking for a way to interact with the new Chat GPT API, but most of the sources here on github require you to have a Chromium instance running in the background. or by using the Web Inspector to grab Access Token manually.

 No more.
-I have been able to reverse engineer the API and use a TLS client to mimick a real user, allowing the script to login without setting off any bot detection techniques by Auth0
+I have been able to reverse engineer the API and use a TLS client to mimic a real user, allowing the script to login without setting off any bot detection techniques by Auth0

 Basically, the script logs in on your behalf, using a TLS client, then grabs the Access Token.
 It's pretty fast.